ankitjain8959/maven/README.md

 - repositories <br>
   Maven uses repositories to store and retrieve dependencies. <br>
   There are three types of repositories: <br>
-  Local Repository: A directory on the developer's machine where Maven stores downloaded artifacts.
+    - Local Repository: A directory on the developer's machine where Maven stores downloaded artifacts.
-  Central Repository: A public repository provided by the Maven community.
+    - Remote Repository: Custom repositories defined by the user or organization.
-  Remote Repository: Custom repositories defined by the user or organization.
+    - Central Repository: A public repository provided by the Maven community.
   ```
   <repositories>
     <repository>